Toflamus/Toflamus.github.io/_posts/2024-04-27-Hysteresis-voltage.md

 ### Single resistor-and-capacitor pair

-Let's use the current to analyze resistor-and-capacitor pair.
+Let's use the current to analyze a resistor-and-capacitor pair.

 For a single pair,  use the voltage change of a single resistor-and-capacitor pair as a birdge:

 $$u_k = \frac{Q_k}{C_k} = \frac{1}{C_k}\int_0^t I-i_k dt$$
 $$u_k = R_k i_k$$

 where $i_k$ is the current goes through $R_k$ and I is main branch current.

 After take a derivative and rearrangement: